-Digital camera images contain Exif data.
-All of the camera settings are in the Exif data.
 How is Exif pronounced?
-Some acronyms are said as a word, and I've heard some try to say it like Exit but with an F. My own notion is that it's proper to pronounce the letters E X I F, like say UFO or USA or FBI or IRS or BBC.
+Some acronyms are said as a word, and I've heard some try to say it, like Exit but with an F. My own notion is that it's more usual and proper to pronounce each letter E X I F, like say UFO or USA or FBI or IRS or BBC.

-The problem for Exif viewers is that the Makers data section is proprietary format, not standard, and manufacturers can and do change its format at will (adding things, which messes up viewer programs).
+The big problem for most Exif viewers is that the Makers data section is proprietary format, not standard, and manufacturers can and do change its format at will (adding things, which messes up viewer programs).
 I used to use PhotoME for my Exif viewer, and I liked it.
 It seemed to work fine on my D300 camera (2007).
 But then it failed to show the Makers data for my D800 (2012).
 Nikon had changed the format.
 But PhotoMe was last updated in 2009.
-Opanda is another popular viewer, last updated in 2008.
-These are obsolete now, they no longer work for the Makers data in many newer cameras.
+Opanda was another popular viewer, last updated in 2008.
+These seem obsolete now, they may still show basic exposure data, but no longer work for the Makers data in all of the newer cameras.
 If your Exif Viewer is older than your camera, be very suspicious.
 You need something more current.

 There are instructions, but in short, for Windows use, just do this:

-It is a command line tool, and has many options.
-However, the ExiftoolGUI spawns exiftool, and filters out that part, and presents a normal Windows interface.
-If you click exiftoolgui.exe, then you see like this:
+ExifTool is a command line tool, with many options, and is a very serious tool.
+However again, the free Windows program ExiftoolGUI spawns exiftool, and filters out that command line part, and presents a normal Windows interface, and makes it easy to use.
+If used in Windows, and if you click exiftoolgui.exe, then you see like this:

 This is very easy to use.
 It has various features in its menu, GPS and modify date, and you can export the Exif data to a text file (in same folder with the image.
 Then you can text search it.)
 Best of all, it shows all of the data.

-And typing Return to answer More shows several more pages.
-Or CTRL C will terminate it before the end.
+And many do prefer that.
+Typing Return to answer More shows several more pages.
+Or CTRL C will terminate it.

 BUT, ExiftoolGUI offers the Windows app shown just before this.